 Tom Riepl (*1961) grew up in Bavaria (Southern Germany) and started playing guitar at age 13.
-He was fascinated by the Blues, listening to Lightning Hopkins, Robert Johnson, Muddy Waters, B.B.
+He was fascinated by the Blues, listening to Lightning Hopkins, Eric Clapton, Robert Johnson, Muddy Waters, B.B.
 King and learning many of them Blues standards by ear & off the records.
 Johnny Winter and the Allman Brothers Band were his heroes and Tom soaked up all these Blues-Rock licks.
 By age 22 he had already played a great many of club gigs with different local bands and meanwhile was known to be a very versatile player.

 Lee Ritenour, Larry Carlton, Dickey Betts, Edward van Halen, Steve Morse, Huey Lewis & The News as well as Jazz-Rock and film & TV music in general have been Tom’s major influences back in the late ‘70s and early ‘80s.
 He worked steady on his playing technique, kept on improving his musical skills and eventually began developing his own style.